Man Must Die

-Man Must Die is a Scottish technical death metal band from Glasgow, formed in 2002.
+Man Must Die were a Scottish technical death metal band from Glasgow, formed in 2002.

 History

 Man Must Die was formed in May 2002, with John Lee, Alan McFarland, Danny McNab and Joe McGlynn.
 The band members were known throughout the Scottish metal scene through other bands such as Regorge, Confusion Corporation, Co-Exist and Godplayer.
 They released a four-track demo, The Season Of Evil, in 2003 which attracted label Retribute Records who released their debut album ...Start Killing, in 2004.
 They released their second studio album through Relapse Records, titled The Human Condition.
 In 2007, Man Must Die parted ways with John Lee who was replaced by Matt Holland, the former drummer of Inversus, Zillah, Sons Of Slaughter and Madman Is Absolute.
 And in 2012, Matt Holland was replaced by Australian drummer Todd Hansen, of Canadian band Amplitusion, Australian bands Headkase, Rome, F.U.C., and formerly of The Berzerker.

 In 2009 Man Must Die released their third studio album, entitled No Tolerance For Imperfection through Relapse Records.
 They toured extensively supporting the likes of Machine Head, Hatebreed, Decapitated, Dying Fetus, Suffocation, Cephalic Carnage, Kataklysm, The Rotted and Exodus.

 Their 4th studio album, entitled Peace Was Never an Option was released on 11 November 2013.

 Man Must die entered the studio in 2018 to record the "Gagging Order" EP.
 This included 2 covers and the "Slave to the Animal" single and was released in 2019.

 On 20 January 2023, the band announced their fifth album, The Pain Behind It All, would be released on 17 February, and also released the music video for the album's title track.

+On 30 July 2024, the band announced on Facebook that they were disbanding, stating "Thank you to everyone who has supported MMD throughout the years.
+It's now time we officially say goodbye.
+Love and respect."